Jean-Paul Lehners

 Jean-Paul Lehners (born 20 April 1948 in Grand Duchy of Luxembourg) is a Luxembourgish historian specialized in the field of global and demographic history.
 He is also involved in the study of human rights.
-Lehners is professor of global history and holder of the UNESCO Chair in Human Rights at the University of Luxembourg.
+Lehners is a professor emeritus of history and holder of the UNESCO Chair in Human Rights at the University of Luxembourg.

 Academic life

 After completing the "Cours Supérieurs" (higher courses) in Luxembourg in 1967, Lehners studied in Strasbourg, France, as well as Vienna, Austria, between 1968 and 1973.
 In 1973, Lehners obtained a doctorate from the University of Vienna.
 From 1973 to 1975, Lehners worked as the assistant of Michael Mitterauer at the Institut für Wirtschafts- und Sozialgeschichte der Universität Wien.
 Between 1976 and 1994, Lehners was lecturing at the University of Trier on themes such as quantitative methods in history, historical demography, history of family structures, analysis of school manuals, fear & security from the 16th to 20th centuries, history of European expansions by texts and controversy on numbers in history between 1976 and 1994.

 In 1975, Lehners completed his internship and became course responsible at Lycée Michel Rodange, where he worked until 1980.
 Afterwards, he moved to Lycée technique Michel Lucius and taught there until 1987, then moved back to his former institution, Lycée Michel-Rodange, and where he taught until 1995.